c-leri/quilt-template-mod-generator/README.md

 ## Run Locally

-Clone the project and run `pnpm install` to install dependencies then `pnpm dev` to start a development server
+Clone the project and run `bun install` to install dependencies then `bun dev` to start a development server

 # Adding Translations